lbeder/slowkey/README.md

 ## Examples

+In this tool, the input provided by the user is first evaluated to determine its format.
+If the input string begins with `0x`, it is interpreted as a hexadecimal representation of a byte array.
+The tool will then parse this hexadecimal string into its corresponding byte sequence, allowing for hexadecimal data to be input directly in a recognizable format.
+Conversely, if the input does not start with `0x`, it is treated as raw data and used as is, without any conversion.
+This dual functionality enables flexibility, allowing users to input either hexadecimal or raw data based on their needs.

 Let's try to derive the key for the password `password`, using the salt `saltsaltsaltsalt`:

 > slowkey derive -i 10